 - Difficulty adjusting behavior and handling a change of plans

 Treating executive dysfunction after brain injury requires an individualized approach from a neuropsychologist.
-The most important factor in treatment is to help the person realize the effects their injury has had on them.
+The most important factor in treatment is to educate the person recognize the effects their injury has had on them.

-Once they realize the extent of their injury, they will be able to learn therapies that can help them manage their deficits, such as cognitive behavioral therapy.
+Once they realize areas of difficulty, they will be able to learn therapies that can help them manage their deficits, such as cognitive behavioral therapy.

 Sudden Changes in Behavior and/or Personality